-The silicon solar cell laboratories at SERIS are located on levels 1 (ground floor) and 2 of the E3A building.
-They are fully equipped to process both wafer-based (up to M4 size) and thin-film based silicon solar cells of different types.
-Industrial tools with high silicon wafer processing rates (or 'throughput') ranging from 200 to 3600 wafers/hour are utilised to enable industry-relevant solar cell R&D.
+The silicon solar cell processing laboratories at SERIS are located on levels 1 and 2 of the E3A building.
+The labs are fully equipped to process both silicon wafer-based solar cells (up to M4 wafer size) and thin-film based solar cells of different types.
+Industrial tools with high throughput ranging from 200 to 3600 wafers/hour are utilised to enable industry-relevant solar cell R&D.

-Three batch wet chemistry tools (two in Lab 1A, one in Lab 1B) were custom-built for SERIS.
-They include process baths for standard silicon wafer cleaning sequences, various etching processes, and acidic and alkaline silicon texturing processes.
-The tools are compatible with both 5-inch and 6-inch silicon wafers and process 50 wafers per batch.
-They are used at SERIS for standard wet-chemical processing as well as to test new chemical mixtures and process additives designed for e.g. enhanced alkaline texturing of Cz-Si wafers and acid texturing of multi-Si wafers.
+SERIS’ batch wet chemistry tools (two in Lab 1A, one in Lab 1B) were custom-built by MediaMac, Singapore.
+The tools include process baths for standard silicon wafer cleaning sequences, various etching processes, and acidic and alkaline silicon texturing processes.
+The tools are compatible with both 5-inch and 6-inch wide silicon wafers and process 50 wafers per batch to allow manual handling.
+The Si wafer thickness can vary between 75 to 200 microns.
+The tools are used for standard wet-chemical processing as well as to test new chemical processes and additives designed for enhanced alkaline texturing of Cz Si wafers or acid texturing of multiSi wafers.
 The tools feature process tanks made of various materials such as PP (polypropylene), PFA (perfluoroalkoxy), PVDF/PTFE (polyvinylidene difluoride / polytetrafluoroethylene) to ensure compatibility with a wide range of chemicals.
 Most of the process baths are equipped with heaters and circulation pumps.

 The isopropyl alcohol (IPA) vapour dryer, also referred to as Marangoni dryer, is a competitive alternative to air-knifes or spin-rinse dryers.
 A single drying chamber provides deionised (DI) water rinsing and IPA vapour drying in one free-standing unit.
 IPA vapour is generated inside a standard 1-gallon bottle, so bottle change is very easy and quick.
 The IPA vapour is introduced through the top cover of the drying tank, ensuring even vapour distribution.
 This reduces IPA consumption and still provides surface tension drying across all wafers or substrates.
 Ozone could also be introduced to the drying process to eliminate trace organic impurities.
 Benefits of IPA vapour drying include very low IPA consumption, no watermarks, and no moving parts inside the drying chamber (this eliminates wafer breakage).
 Drying cycles are typically completed in 10 minutes.